Operation U-Go: Origins of the Japanese plan

 Mutaguchi had played an important part in several Japanese victories, ever since the Marco Polo Bridge incident in 1937.
 He believed it was his destiny to win the decisive battle of the war for Japan.
-Mutaguchi was also goaded by the first Chindit long-range penetration expedition launched by the British under Orde Wingate early in 1943.
+Mutaguchi was also goaded by the first Chindit long-range penetration expedition launched by the British under Orde Wingate in early in 1943.
 Wingate's troops had traversed terrain which Mutaguchi had earlier claimed would be impassable to the 18th Division which he commanded at the time.
 The Allies had widely publicised the successful aspects of Wingate's expedition while concealing their losses to disease and exhaustion, misleading Mutaguchi and some of his staff as to the difficulties they would later face.

+Mutaguchi's Chief of Staff, Major General Noboyushi Obata, was opposed to Mutaguchi's planned offensive but was too vocal in his opposition and took his objections over Mutaguchi's head to Burma Area Army.
+This was held to be a breach of discipline, and he was transferred in May 1943.
+He was replaced by the more pliant Major General Todai Kunomura.